alanzanattadev/molecule-landing/docs/core-workflow.md

 ### Epics

-An Epic is a set of features.
+An Epic is a set of Features.
 We can think of Epics as representing different functions of an IDE (text edition, tools execution, project management, etc).

 There are four epics: